A new scholarship to support individuals aiming to run for elected office in the United Kingdom and Republic of Ireland has been announced today.

 The scholarship will be available to individuals ordinarily resident in the United Kingdom or Republic of Ireland who have successfully applied to the Blavatnik School’s Master of Public Policy (MPP) and who aim to run for elected office in the near future.

-Boris Johnson will be the 28th British Prime Minister educated at Oxford, and at least 30 international leaders studied or taught at the University throughout its history.
+Twenty-eight British Prime Ministers were educated at Oxford, and at least 30 international leaders studied or taught at the University throughout its history.
 However, Oxford had not deliberately educated for political or public sector leadership or designed its education with public leadership qualities in mind until the Blavatnik School was founded in 2010.

 Our alumni are already having an impact on policymaking around the world and they include elected members of Panama’s and Brazil’s federal parliaments, a member of Canada’s provincial government, Germany’s youngest mayor and the UAE’s youngest cabinet minister.

 With the Political Leadership Scholarships, the School will be able to offer more support for the training of the next generation of British and Irish politicians.
 The MPP is designed to develop the academic knowledge, professional skills and public service values needed to address some of the most complex public policy challenges – including in Britain and Ireland.